Killeen Marijuana Crime Defense Attorneys

 - First-degree felony.
 The most serious possession charge, with 2,000 pounds or more.
 This comes with penalties of five to 99 years in prison and a $50,000 fine.

-If your child is arrested for pot possession, they may face a different set of charges and penalties as a juvenile.
-Minors arrested and charged with marijuana possession are unlikely to end up in jail or a detention center – however, these charges are still taken seriously by the court.
+If your child is arrested for pot possession, he or she may face a different set of charges and penalties as a juvenile, or he or she may be charged as an adult.
 We work to have your child’s charges handled through intervention and rehabilitation.
 We’re experienced in working with the Texas Juvenile Justice Department and can help you and your child ensure they continue to have a bright future ahead.

 What are the penalties for selling, delivering or distributing